hadronized/blog/Getting_Into_Netwire.md

-The problem with FRP is that, beside [Wikipedia](http://en.wikipedia.org/wiki/Functional_reactive_programming), [Haskell.org](https://wiki.haskell.org/Functional_Reactive_Programming) and a few of other resources, like [Conal Elliott push-pull](http://conal.net/papers/push-pull-frp/) papers, we lack learning materials.
+The problem with FRP is that, beside [Wikipedia](http://en.wikipedia.org/wiki/Functional_reactive_programming), [Haskell.org](https://wiki.haskell.org/Functional_Reactive_Programming) and a few of other resources, like [Conal Elliott](http://conal.net/papers/push-pull-frp/) papers, we lack learning materials.
 Getting into FRP is really not trivial and because of the lack of help, you’ll need to be brave to get your feet wet.